 Upon receiving official notification of its grant award(s), a school’s Cultural Arts Representative identifies the correct contract template, fills in all required information, and obtains signatures from the artist, school principal, and PTA President.
 The school then sends the contract to United Arts for its signature.
 United Arts will send a copy of the executed contract to both the artist and the school.

 It is the responsibility of schools to submit all signed contracts by the published deadline.
 The school’s portion of the artist fee must accompany the corresponding contract.
-All contracts and payments are due to United Arts at least two weeks before the grant-supported event, or by Tuesday, December 11, 2018—whichever date is earlier.
+All contracts and payments are due to United Arts at least two weeks before the grant-supported event, or by Friday, December 6, 2019—whichever date is earlier.
 Contracts and payments are not accepted after that date, and schools will forfeit grant funding for programs whose contracts and payments are not received by the deadline.

 Contract Amendments & Schedule Changes